HiddenStage/divide-docs/docs/docs_android.md

     }
 }
 ```

+#### Users
+Divide.io associates every Object it saves with a particular user.
+This can be handled in two ways: credential users (users who register and login) or anonymous users.

+##### Credential Users

 #### Create and Save an Object
 Creating and saving an object is easy.
 Simply create a new `BackendObject` instance, store primative types to it, then store it as shown below. `.remote()` saves the object to your backend and `.local()` stores the object to your local database.